25icecreamflavors/2course/SAS_project/readme.md

 3. Choosing the best personalized offer for the each profile (Next Best Offer).

 4. Building a joint purchase model based on transactional data for customers (Market Basket Analysis).

+#### I uploaded my Jupyter notebooks for this project to this repository.